Educating Future Leaders: Scholarships and Tuition Support Available

 Throughout our curriculum and program offerings, an important focus for Yellowstone Theological Institute is providing an affordable theological education for students.
 While costs for our diploma and master’s programs vary by credit hours, annual fees and tuition, an emphasis is placed on keeping tuition low and attainable by having a central campus and a focus on endowment giving.

 Through our endowment giving program, we’re able to provide scholarships and keep tuition within reach for all students wanting to continue their education.
-All master’s degree candidates are considered based on academic achievement and financial needs.
+All master’s degree candidates are considered for scholarships based on academic achievement and financial needs.

 Three Types of